Marcrus813/HH-Upgrades/Note.md

     ignorant of the variable names of A, it only respects the storage slot, that is to say, in B, the func is updating `num` hence storage slot 0, so when getting delegate called, the proxy will also be updating the variable stored in slot 0, regardless of the written variable name in A
-    - With this being said, event there is no variable at slot 0, the slot's value is still going to be updated
+    - With this being said, even there is no variable at slot 0, the slot's value is still going to be updated
     - What if the types don't match?

         ```solidity